 Continue reading “Book Review Honeybee by Marina Marchese”

 Did you know maple trees make syrup?
 Crazy, right?
 Did you know you can learn to tap your own maple trees to make syrup?
 Let me share with you what I’ve learned and why I’m NOT tapping my own maple trees (at least, for now).
-For those who are tougher nuts than I, make sure you read to the end because we’re helping to host a super fabulous maple syrup supplies giveaway, including items for the children on your homestead.
 Continue reading “Maple Trees Make Syrup”

 It’s not only Christmas time that you and I stand in need of simple, wholesome ideas for filling gift baskets to present to friends and family.
 All year long there are occasions where just the right combination of homemade flavors will take an ordinary day and turn it into an occasion.
 I had the pleasure of reviewing Kathie Lapcevic’s book Gift it From Scratch recently and I had to pass on some of what I learned to all of you.
 Continue reading “Gift Baskets: Review of Gift it From Scratch”

 Want yeast free bread and other grain-based breadstuffs?
 Want to know how to naturally leaven your yeast free breads with sourdough culture so that they’ll still rise and be healthy and wholesome?
 I think I’ve read every natural leavening book on the market and Beyond the Basics with Natural Yeast, by Melissa Richardson, is without peer.
 (Unless, of course, you’re talking about her first book The Art of Baking with Natural Yeast.)
 Here’s the scoop on Melissa’s new book – Christmas is coming, and all… Continue reading “Want Yeast Free Bread?”